tomgachter/sg-jobs/README.md

 Subscribe to each team execution calendar and its blocker calendar in Apple Calendar.
 Jobs will show the emoji status in the title and the structured notes block in the description.

+## Health endpoint

+Administrators can call `GET /wp-json/sgjobs/v1/health` to verify the installation.
+The response reports:

+- JWT configuration and CalDAV connectivity per team (existing behaviour).
+- Bexio connectivity by running a lightweight authenticated API request.
+- Action Scheduler backlog counts for the `sg-jobs` queue, including failed jobs.
+- Cron status for the `sg_jobs_bexio_payment_sync` event with next run timestamps.

+Any failing check sets `ok` to `false` and surfaces translated error messages to highlight the corrective action.

 ## Security notes

 - Magic link JWTs are signed server-side only and scoped to job or team access.